 Split tests and A/B testing

-Mailerlite offers some decent personalization options based on the data you’ve collected on your subscribers.
-For example, you can add personal touches by sending birthday messages, send news about promotions in someone’s hometown or simply adding your customer's name in the subject heading.
+Mailerlite offers some decent personalization options based on the data you have collected on your subscribers.
+For example, you can add personal touches by sending birthday messages, news about promotions in someone’s hometown or simply adding your customer's name in the subject heading.

 As a tool aimed at small businesses and bloggers, you won’t find as wide a range of reporting tools as you might with other email marketing platforms.
 However, you’ll still get all of the basics, and should have more than enough to run some good campaigns.

-From your main dashboard you’ll find average statistics across all of your campaigns that include open rates, click rates and which subscribers are marking your mails as spam or unsubscribing.
-You’ll even be able to see which devices people are using to open your emails, which can help you better optimize campaigns for mobile.
+From your main dashboard you will find average statistics across all of your campaigns that include open rates, click rates and subscribers who are marking your mails as spam or unsubscribing.
+You will be able to see even the devices people are using to open your emails, which can help you to better optimize campaigns for mobile.

-The software doesn’t come with a built-in heat map, but a number of third parties have developed a suite of free tools you can download from the app store.
+The software doesn’t come with a built-in heat map, however a number of third parties have developed a suite of free tools, which you can download from the app store.
 The heat maps will tell you exactly where your campaign is going well, and where it might not be landing effectively.

 Campaign comparison report

 The platform doesn’t have a feature that allows you to compare individual campaigns.
 However, you can pull a report that gives you the average statistics across all of your campaigns combined.
-This can be a useful tool in tracking overall improvement, but other marketing tools provide more detailed reports.
+This can be a useful tool for tracking overall improvements, but other marketing tools provide more detailed reports.

-Mailerlite offers segmentation options, but it can be a little confusing if you’re new to email marketing.
-You’ll have two options, segments and groups, and both are a little different.
+Mailerlite offers segmentation options, but it can be a little bit confusing if you are new to email marketing.
+You will have two options: segments and groups, and both are a bit different.
 To be in a segment, your subscriber will meet a certain set of rules that you have set up, such as ‘Made a purchase’, for example.

-The groups option allows for even further segmentation beyond this and works like a tagging system found with other email marketers.
+The group option allows for even further segmentation beyond this and works like a tagging system found with other email marketers.
 This is also where your automation options are.